Vacation Home Rental Insurance

 We know not everyone vacations in a hotel or an all-inclusive resort.
-So when you vacation at your favorite locale in that rental home you just adore, you should be covered by travel insurance too!
+So when you vacation at your favorite locale in that rental home you just adore, you should be covered by vacation rental insurance too!

 While the rental property owner surely has homeowner’s insurance, that coverage won’t necessarily help you with the cost and inconvenience of a doomed or disrupted vacation.
-You want a travel insurance plan to cover if a destination becomes uninhabitable before or during your trip.
+You want a vacation rental insurance plan to cover if a destination becomes uninhabitable before or during your trip.

-Most comprehensive plans offer some kind of coverage for this circumstance.
+Most comprehensive plans offer some kind of coverage for vacation rentals.
 If a major weather event or another unforeseen issue, like a fire, damages the property you will be renting so badly that you can’t use it, you may be reimbursed.
-Many popular vacation rental spots are located in hurricane-prone areas; some comprehensive plans will provide you with trip cancellation coverage if you must cancel your trip due to a NOAA Hurricane Warning for your destination issued 24 hours or less before your departure.
+Many popular vacation rental spots are located in hurricane-prone areas.
+Some comprehensive plans will provide you with trip cancellation coverage if you must cancel your trip due to a NOAA Hurricane Warning for your destination issued 24 hours or less before your departure.

 When Driving to a Rental Property

 This is a highly specialized benefit that not all companies offer.
 Be sure to review the plans you are considering to find which include this benefit.
 Can’t find it in the fine print?
-Give one of our licensed experts a call to find the best travel insurance plan for you.
+Give one of our licensed experts a call to find the best vacation rental home insurance plan for you.

 Vacation Medical Coverage when Renting